-- 6.1 Information.
-Capricor shall provide Distributor with (a) technical information concerning the Products, (b) limited quantities of Capricor's instructional materials, sales literature, if any, and (c) available clinical, preclinical, CMC, data and other Product data that Capricor has or obtains during the term of this Agreement, with all such information, materials and data printed in the English language. - 6.2 Training by Capricor.
+- Supply of Product.
+Capricor shall supply Distributor with finished Product in quantities necessary to fill Distributor's Purchase Orders as set forth in Sections 7.3 and 7.4 for sale in the Territory in accordance with the Supply Price.
+Capricor shall, at its responsibility and expense, package and label the Products in accordance with the Quality Agreement and applicable Regulations in the Territory for the application for the Manufacturing and Marketing Approval and sale of the Product in the Territory.
+Subject to the foregoing, Capricor, at its discretion, may use a qualified contractor to perform any or all packaging and labeling of the Products. - 6 .
+2 Information.
+Capricor shall provide Distributor with (a) technical information concerning the Products, (b) limited quantities of Capricor's instructional materials, sales literature, if any, and (c) available clinical, preclinical, CMC, data and other Product data that Capricor has or obtains during the term of this Agreement, with all such information, materials and data printed in the English language unless the PMDA requires that any of such materials be provided in the Japanese language.
+If so required, the cost of the translations shall be borne by Capricor.
+The costs of any translations not required by the PMDA shall be the responsibility of Distributor. - 6.3 Training by Capricor.
 Capricor shall provide training to Distributor at Capricor's sole cost and expense (other than the cost and expense of Distributor's trainers' travel costs which shall be borne by Distributor, if any), on the use, storage, handling and shipping requirements for the Products.
 As part of such training, Capricor shall, at a time that is mutually agreed to by both Parties, conduct an initial Product training session for qualified personnel designated by Distributor.
 Additionally, Capricor shall conduct a "train the trainer" session with the relevant individuals of Distributor who will be responsible for Customer training.
 The timing and location of trainings shall be mutually agreed to by the Parties.
 Capricor shall provide on-going Product training for Distributor personnel as reasonably requested by Distributor. - 6 .
-3 Product Labelling Capricor shall provide labelling for the Products which is compliant with the Regulations.
-Distributor shall not re-label Products supplied to Distributor by Capricor hereunder without the prior written consent of Capricor.
+4 Package Insert, Medication Guide for Patients, Interview Form Capricor shall, at its responsibility and expense, prepare and revise a package insert (in electronic form), medication guides for patients and interview form for the Products.
+The package insert (in electronic form), medication guides for patients and interview form for the Products shall be reviewed and approved by Distributor before they are issued or revised, which approval shall not be unreasonably withheld.
+Capricor and Distributor shall cooperate as needed in the preparation of such package insert (in electronic form), medication guides for patients and interview form for the Products.
+For clarification, Capricor shall bear the out of pocket costs and expenses incurred by Distributor's cooperation.